Does Mary Intercede?

 Concerning salvation, the apostle Peter stated that “Neither is there salvation in any other: for there is none other name [Jesus] under heaven given among men, whereby we must be saved” (Acts 4:12).
 Paul wrote, “Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he [Jesus] ever liveth to make intercession for them” (Hebrews 7:25).
-Jesus is the one and only Mediator (Intercessor) between God and Man, and He lives to continually intercede for those who come to God.
+Jesus is the one and only Intercessor for the believers.

 Concerning prayer, intercession also belongs to Jesus.
 When teaching His disciples to pray to the Father (Matthew 6:9), Jesus did not teach them to pray to (or through) Mary or any of the saints.
 Yet, Catholicism created a prayer—the “Hail Mary”—to include the words “Holy Mary, Mother of God, pray for us sinners now, and at the hour of death.”

 But Jesus declared, “And whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son.
 If ye shall ask any thing in my name, I will do it” (John 14:13-14).
 Jesus is the only One who can mediate or intercede in our prayers, since “[a]ll things that the Father has are [His]” (John 16:15).

 3-Jesus said, “No one has ascended to heaven but He who came down from heaven, that is, the Son of Man” (John 3:13).
 No human being has gone to heaven to learn of “heavenly things” (verse 12).
 Only the Son of man, who came from heaven, has ever been there, and He alone can reveal them.